wittyCode/ts-orm-benchmark/README.md

 2. In the current iteration we will look into simple use-cases like uuids as primary key and indices only on foreign keys - in a future iteration composite indices or keys could be interesting to explore as well since that will impact insert performance
 3. We want a dataset that's sufficiently big, ideally with entities in the millions.
 4. We randomize the size of collections of child-entities a bit, to not just have uniform data insertion - since in real production use-cases different sizes of datasets are to be expected.
-5. Statistics and the law of large numbers (TODO link) will ensure that we have a normal distribution for entity count so that we can still compare between sufficiently large benchmarks
+5. Statistics and the [Law of Large Numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers) will ensure that we have a normal distribution for entity count so that we can still compare between sufficiently large benchmarks
 6. We're interested in insertion performance, performance of selecting big datasets and of updating selected colums for big datasets in bulk
 7. All data can be easily deleted to also be able to measure bulk deletions